 X-CEL EDUCATION workshops

 HW is pleased to support X-Cel Education, which prepares Boston youth for green jobs in water management and conservation.
-In November of 2021 we facilitated training at The Pinehills wastewater treatment plant.
+Last year we facilitated training at The Pinehills wastewater treatment plant.
 We collaborated with Woodard & Curran, and provided a tour of the plant while we shared the plant’s phased design approach with the group.
 HW’s Bryan Massa and Josephine Ibanez spoke to the students about environmental monitoring and compliance, including emerging contaminants of concern.
-Josephine demonstrated the tools and supplies required for sampling projects and put the students to work collecting samples at groundwater monitoring wells. (see photo) The students all commented that sampling is a lot harder than they thought it would be based on their classroom discussions!
+Josephine demonstrated the tools and supplies required for sampling projects and put the students to work collecting samples at groundwater monitoring wells.
+The students all commented that sampling is a lot harder than they thought it would be based on their classroom discussions!
 The team also spent time earlier last year with X-cel students at the Boston Public Schools where several staff members shared stormwater techniques and explained green infrastructure best practices.

 Bioretention Love at the Sandwich Library

-After a 1 year hiatus due to library construction activities, HW was back at work recently with bio maintenance.
+HW was back at work recently with bio maintenance.
 Amazing how bind weed can spread and how much sediment can collect in a forebay in a short period time.
 Perhaps its time for replanting!
 Thanks to Sandwich DPW for your participation (and hauling away of debris)!

 RAIN GARDEN WORKSHOP AT THE COTUIT LIBRARY

-HW’s Michelle West and April Wobst from Association to Preserve Cape Cod led a rain garden workshop this past summer with the new Bioretention Garden as a backdrop!
+HW’s Michelle West and April Wobst from Association to Preserve Cape Cod led a rain garden workshop last summer with the new Bioretention Garden as a backdrop!
 The participants asked thoughtful questions and really want to “break the impervious chain” to improve water quality by building a rain garden at home!
 Did you know that rain gardens are not wet all the time?
 Did you know native plants are very low maintenance and help support the pollinators we need so badly?
 Learn how to build your own rain garden here.

 3 Bays watershed Project